Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 INTRODUCTION:

-FNR power is regulated by thermal expansion of the fuel assembly.
-Thermal expansion is typically 10 ppm / degree C. If the reactor setpoint is being regulated to within +/-10 degrees C and if the insertion depth of the actuator length is typically 2.5 m then the equivakent range of thermal expansion is about:
+Linear thermal expansion of steel is typically about 10 ppm / degree C. If the reactor setpoint is being regulated to within +/-10 degrees C and if the insertion depth of the actuator length is typically 2.5 m then the equivakent range of thermal expansion is about:

 +/-10 degrees C X 10 X 10^-6 / deg C X 2.5 m = +/- 2.5 X 10^-4 m = +/- 0.25 mm